-Include Alabama in the list of states which now have bans on texting while driving, bringing the total number of states with such bans to 38.
+Alabama just joined the list of states banning texting while driving, making it a total of 38 states with this rule.

 The Alabama law was spurred to creation after the Alabama Public Safety Department of Public Safety released a report which showed that in the past 18 months more than 1,200 people were killed on Alabama roads in traffic crashes caused by someone who was texting and driving.